Picovoice/picovoice/sdk/react/README.md

 # picovoice-web-react

-React hook for Picovoice SDK for Web.
+React Hook for Picovoice SDK for Web.

 Picovoice is also available for React Native, as a separate package.
 See [@picovoice/picovoice-react-native](https://www.npmjs.com/package/@picovoice/picovoice-react-native).